Recording Connection student Spencer Breidenbach on Finding his Path

 “Walking into Black Diamond Studios was like walking into my parents’ house,” he says.
 “I was so comfortable.
 I was like, ‘Yeah, this is my game.
 This is what I’m supposed to be doing.’

-Given his prior interest, Spencer decided to hone in on producing electronic music.
+Given his prior interest, Spencer decided to hone in on producing electronic music in our Ableton Electronic Music Production Program.
 “Meeting with Andy was pretty cathartic in the sense that, he kind of intuitively knew what I wanted to do,” says Spencer.
 “He’s been there, done that, he understood it, and he’s been proving that he knows how to get me there…In the one-on-one, he’ll take me through electronic music elements.
 We started with sine waves, and sometimes he’ll bring in the curriculum, but usually he focuses on, ‘All right, what do you want to do with your music?
 How do you want it to sound?’
 And he’ll just give full-on lessons and really in-depth explanations of all of it, through and through.”